Srinathreddy007/vidsearch/README.md

 # Video Search - Backend
+## Steps to Run
+- download `ffmpeg` using the command `brew install ffmpeg` globally
+- run `requirements.txt` file using the command `pip3 install -r requirements.txt`

 ## Approach
 I have built a Django REST Framework API as the backend for Video Search.
 The system is designed to be API-first, so any frontend (React, mobile, etc.) can consume it.
 The backend handles three main responsibilities: